Riyas-M/Riyas-M.github.io/README.md

 ## Portfolio

-I am a Frontend Engineer & UI Dev Group Manager with an experience of over 9 years.
-I have good hands-on experience working with modern web frameworks and technologies.
-I have extensively worked on Angular and typescript for 5 years.
+I'm a Frontend Engineer & Section Manager with an experience of over 9 years.
+I have good hands-on experience working with modern web frameworks and technologies, extensively worked on UI/UX & Web Ecosystem.

 ---